-Traveling to London in October is not only a good idea from a weather point of view but also from an economic point of view.
-If you are on a tighter budget it will be easier to find good prices since the tourist influx to the city is not as high as in summer or Christmas.
+Traveling to London in October is not only a good idea from the climatic point of view but also economical.
+If you have a tighter budget it will be easier to find good prices since the tourist influx to the city is not as high as in summer or Christmas.

-If you are visiting London in October, it is best to pack several layers of clothing in your suitcase because the weather can be somewhat changeable.
-During the day the temperatures are still pleasant and in the evenings it tends to cool down.
-In addition, in this season the rainfall increases so it is important to add an umbrella to your luggage.
+If you are visiting London in October, it is best to bring several layers of clothing in your suitcase because the weather can be a bit changeable.
+During the day the temperatures are still pleasant and in the evenings it usually cools down.
+In addition, in this season the rains increase so it is important to add an umbrella to your luggage.

 Another thing you can not miss in your suitcase to travel to London in October is a good costume.
 You will need it when you go to a Halloween party or if you sign up for the MCM London ComicCon.